+Foreign exchange rate fluctuations may adversely impact our consolidated results of operations as exchange rate fluctuations on transactions denominated in currencies other than our functional currencies result in gains and losses that are reflected in our consolidated statements of income.
 We enter into short-term foreign currency forward contracts to offset foreign exchange gains and losses generated by the re-measurement of certain assets and liabilities recorded in non-functional currencies.
-Changes in the fair value of these derivatives, as well as re-measurement gains and losses, are recognized in our statements of income within other expense, net.
-Foreign currency transaction gains and losses from these forward contracts were determined to be immaterial during the six months ended June 30, 2015.
+Changes in the fair value of these derivatives, as well as re-measurement gains and losses, are recognized in our statements of income within other income (expense), net.
+Foreign currency transaction gains and losses from these forward contracts were determined to be immaterial during the nine months ended September 30, 2015.
+We do not enter into financial instruments for trading or speculative purposes.